oderdene/price-image-pretraining/README.md

 - DONE : Compose LSTM classifier model with convolutional feature vectors from SimCLR
 - DONE : Speed up dataset sampler
 - DONE : Plot image features on tSNE
-- ONGOING : Implement concurrent image loader with ray library
+- ONGOING : Implement concurrent image loader with ray library or multiprocessing
 - Do actual training on bigger dataset
 - Prepare sample dataset for classification
 - Evaluate classification result and also plot features